Mardin: Economy

 Historically, Mardin produced sesame.
 Mardin province continues to produce agricultural products including sesame, barley, wheat, corn, cotton, and others.
 Angora goats are raised in the area and there is small industry that weaves cotton and wool.
 Agricultural enterprises are often family-based, varying in size.
 The city was also historically an important regional trading center on the routes between Anatolia, Mesopotamia, and northern Syria.
 Nowadays, trade with Syria and Iraq depends on political circumstances.

-Historical landmarks

-Mardin has often been considered an open-air museum due to its historical architecture.
-Most buildings use the beige colored limestone rock which has been mined for centuries in quarries around the area.
+Architecture

+Mardin’s architectural landscape reflects centuries of Artuqid, Syriac, and Ottoman influences.
+Its religious and residential landmarks embody a fusion of Islamic and Christian traditions, which were built almost entirely from beige-colored limestone quarried locally for centuries.

+Artuqid architecture

+Mardin came under the influence of various Turcoman dynasties beginning from the 12th century.
+Under the Artuqid rule from the 12th century until the 15th century, Mardin became a prominent center of Islamic architecture through a blend of Anatolian Seljuk elements, such as monumental portals, muqarnas and stone carvings, and local influences, all adapted to the region’s limestone and sandstone materials.
+Important monuments from this era include the Great Mosque (Ulu Cami) of Mardin and the Sultan İsa (or Zinciriye) Medrese.
+Artuqid architecture in Mardin played a key role in shaping the city’s unique identity and contributed significantly to the development of early Turkish architecture.